-The text when read in context states they only gave those commandments because the Law is taught every 7th day Sabbath of YHWH in the synagogues(buildings for congregating), so those people who were repenting from false elohim and idol worship, and beginning to serve the one true Elohim YHWH, would be taught the Law when they listened to the words of Moses.
+The text when read in context states they only gave those commandments because the Law is taught every 7th day Sabbath of YHWH in the synagogues(buildings for congregating), so those people who were repenting from false elohim and idol worship, and beginning to serve YHWH the one true Elohim, would be taught the Law when they listened to the words of Moses.

-If you're not aware of this, then you may indeed fail to realize they're actually saying here the Law is taught every week on the 7th day Sabbath.
+If you're not aware of this, then you may indeed fail to realize they're actually saying here that the entire Law is taught every week on the 7th day Sabbath.

-Also of possible importance, notice they're talking about the 7th day Sabbath here, not saying it has been abolished.).
+Also notice, they're talking about the 7th day Sabbath here and it looks like they're expecting people to still be observing it and not saying it has been abolished.)

 The Messiah, Paul, and the 12 disciples, were not teaching us a doctrine to replace the eternal Law of YHWH, men who claim such are lying, and the Bible never says anything close to such a thing.